KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 * What features/tasks do you want to test?

 * Business opportunity
+* Existing research
+* Team interviews
+* Analytics

-* Lightning demos
+* Lightning demos ("competitor" products or non-competitive products that offer insight)
 * Lay it out
 * Success metrics — Ex.
 Kerry Rodden’s HEART framework.
-* Existing research
-* Team interviews
-* Analytics

 Can do User Studies/Microstudies/Team Interviews ahead of time if needed